Skelet #1: A Halting Counter Config

 Simpler Halting Config

-We can simply the config needed to reach halt a bit further to:
+We can simplify the config needed to reach halt a bit further to:

 In other words, I think we only need 3 \(D C_k\) coincidences and only need to exclude \(D\)s in the rightmost two segments (\(x^a\) and \(x^b\)).